YousufSM/Analysisng_Stack_Overflow_Interaction_Network/README.md

 Data for the analysis has been taken from [SNAP website](http://snap.stanford.edu/data/sx-stackoverflow.html) and it consist of 4 DBs, namely, *comments to answers, comments to questions, answer to questions and a master DB* which the compilation of is former 3 DBs.
 Data consist of 7.6 years of user interaction on Stackoverflow.com.

+Source of the data: Ashwin Paranjape, Austin R. Benson, and Jure Leskovec.
+"Motifs in Temporal Networks."
+In Proceedings of the Tenth ACM International Conference on Web Search and Data Mining, 2017

 Note: Since the project was a group work, I have only included my part of the project with due academic permission.